gregberge/recompact/README.md

 ## [Documentation](https://github.com/neoziro/recompact/tree/master/docs)

-## Recompact VS Recompose
+## Recompact vs. Recompose

-Recompact provides the same API as recompose with better performances.
-You may have noticed the "compact" keyword in "recompact".
+Recompact is a drop-in replacement for [Recompose](https://github.com/acdlite/recompose) with better performance.
+You may have noticed the
+"compact" keyword in "Recompact".
 It's the main differences between Recompose and Recompact.
-Recompact compacts all high order components into a single one, it results in a smallest React tree.
-A smallest React tree has several advantages: performance improvement, better debugging (especially in React devtools).
+Recompact compacts all higher-order components into a single one.
+It results in a flatter React tree.
+A flatter React tree has several advantages: performance improvement, better debugging (especially in React Developer Tools) and easier testing.

-Recompact also includes some higher-order components not included in Recompose:
+Recompact also features higher-order components that are not included in Recompose:

 - [omitProps](https://github.com/neoziro/recompact/tree/master/docs#omitpropspaths)
 - [pickProps](https://github.com/neoziro/recompact/tree/master/docs#pickpropspaths)

-And some very specific higher-order components that gives you a lot of power:
+And some very specific higher-order components that give you a lot of power:

 - [connectObs](https://github.com/neoziro/recompact/tree/master/docs#connectobsobsmapper)
 - [mapObs](https://github.com/neoziro/recompact/tree/master/docs#mapobsobsmapper)